 In 2006, the Australian Health Ministers Advisory Council (AHMAC) requested the National Health and Medical Research Council (NHMRC) facilitate the development and implementation of a national system where the single ethical review by an HREC would be recognised by all institutions participating in a collaborative research project.
-The National Approach to Single Ethical Review of Multi-Centre Research (National Approach) aims to reduce the duplication of ethics review and improve timelines for research start-up.
+The National Approach to Single Ethical Review of Multi-Centre Research (National Approach) aims to reduce the duplication of ethics reviews and improve timelines for research start-ups.

 While the National Statement on Ethical Conduct in Human Research (National Statement) has long supported the review of multi-centre research by a single HREC, the conduct of single ethical review under the National Approach is done by a HREC affiliated with a certified institution.
 In order to achieve certification, an institution undergoes an independent assessment by the certifying body (NHMRC).
 Prior to being granted certification, an institution must demonstrate through a desktop assessment and on-site assessment process that their multi-centre ethical review processes and supporting infrastructure meet agreed national criteria.

 Bellberry has been providing multi-centre ethical reviews since 2005 and recognises the importance of gaining certification under the National Approach.
-Bellberry has been granted certification of our ethical review processes relating to all eight Bellberry Human Research Ethics Committees A, B, C, D, E, F, G and H.
+Bellberry has been granted certification of our ethical review processes relating to all twelve Bellberry Human Research Ethics Committees A, B, C, D, E, F, G, H, I, J, K and L.

 Further information on the National Approach is available on the NHMRC website.
 Please click here to access.